 This is an innovative and interdisciplinary MA programme, combining taught modules and a dissertation, which allows you to share your year between Canterbury and Paris.

 Following a similar path to our Creative Writing MA, the Paris option allows you to spend your first term at our Canterbury campus with full access to its excellent academic and recreational facilities, before relocating to our Paris centre for the spring term, studying in the heart of historic Montparnasse.

 In Paris, you participate in the Paris-focused modules, taught in English.
 Then, in the final term, you will complete your MA by writing a 15,000-word dissertation on a research topic defined in collaboration with your academic supervisors.

 A first or second class honours degree in a relevant subject (or equivalent), or substantial creative writing experience.
-Each applicant is required to submit a sample of his/her creative writing, and this will be the most significant factor in admissions decisions.
+You are required to submit a sample of your creative writing, and this will be the most significant factor in admissions decisions.

 For funding, refer to our website for details.

 You are normally required to take an English Proficiency Test if you come from a non-English speaking country.